Ulisses-Spiele/dsa5-foundryVTT-wiki/Game-Mechanics.md

 ## Where can I find the status system?
-On your character sheet, you have a specific section "Status", where you can find all status effects currently impacting your character.
+On your character sheet, you have a specific section "Status", where you will find all status effects currently impacting your character.
 When clicking on a status effect, its description will be shown.

 ![status](https://user-images.githubusercontent.com/75448500/106746705-2f657980-6623-11eb-837c-2fa0e038f06e.jpg)